August 18, 2022 6 min read

 Are your teeth smooth when you touch them with your tongue?
-Do your teeth feel rough.
-A dentist should check your teeth if you have rough teeth.
-This is a sign that your teeth are in need of some attention.
-We’ll discuss some common causes of gritty feeling on the back of your front teeth and some possible solutions to help you achieve the smile that you always wanted.
+Or do your teeth feel rough.
+In that case, your dentist should check your teeth as rough teeth are a sign that your teeth are in need of some attention.
+We’ll discuss some common causes of that gritty feeling on the back of your front teeth and some possible solutions to help you achieve the smile that you always wanted.

-The most common cause of rough teeth surfaces is enamel erosion.
-It happens when the enamel is damaged by acids in your mouth.
-While some acids, particularly citrus fruits, can damage enamel surfaces, our local patients may not be aware that sugars can also be converted to acids in the mouth.
+The most common cause of a tooth's rough surface is enamel erosion.
+This occurs when the enamel is damaged by acids in your mouth.
+While some acids, particularly citrus fruits, will directly damage enamel surfaces, it is often overlooked that sugars of all types convert to acids in the mouth.

 Click above to an ultimate guide :HOW TO PROTECT TEETH FROM ACID REFLUX

 Often, upon awakening in the morning or after a meal, when you run your tongue across your teeth feel fuzzyas if they havea rough coating.
 Even with what seems like good oral hygiene, you might be asking yourself "why do my teeth feel fuzzy even after brushing?"

 Understanding this better will help you to discover the proper treatment to eliminate that odd fuzzy teeth feeling.